18F/handbook/_pages/policies/employee-resources-policies/transit-benefit.md

 ## Enrolling in transit benefit

+The [GSA FY20 Guide to Registration](https://www.transportation.gov/transerve/participants/gsa-fy20-guide-registration) has instructions and images that can help walk you through the TranServe registration process.
+The step-by-step guidance below has information that is specific to TTS employees:

 Use `T-TECH TRANSFORMATION SERVICE` as your organizational code.
 Make sure to select the **Transit Coordinator in the Region in which you reside** - this information is listed in the online form.

 - Go to [https://www.transportation.gov/transerve/participants/gsa](https://www.transportation.gov/transerve/participants/gsa)